myles4321/pythongame/README.md

    ```
 3. Install git bash which is usually obtained during git installation.
 You can begin your download of git from [here](https://git-scm.com/downloads).

-## Running the project

-Upon completing the project installation steps:

-1.

-## Disclaimer

-The process of launching the game could take a few minutes.

-## Output files

-The project's output files were backed-up on Google Drive and can be accessed [here](https://drive.google.com/drive/folders/12aCT8Q7ztFkNASuDG5hMLCD6DZJMv5-G?usp=sharing).